An Operator-Theoretic Framework to Simulate Neuromorphic Circuits: Energy-based Splitting of Nonlinear Circuits

 \subsubsection{From Neural Networks to Electrical Circuits}

-Neuromorphic engineering is inspired by mimicking the functionality of the nervous system.
-Neurons are the building blocks of these nervous systems, and their working mechanisms have been the focus of studies within neuroscience for decades \cite{squire2012fundamental}.
-They function and transfer information through action potentials (spikes) that are nothing more than a sudden discharge of ions.
-The ion channels that govern the passing of these ions are best modeled as nonlinear memristive elements.
+Neuromorphic engineering aims to build electronic circuits that mimic biological nervous systems.
+Neurons are the building blocks of these nervous systems, and for decades, their working mechanisms have been the focus of studies within neuroscience \cite{squire2012fundamental}.
+They compute and transfer information through action potentials (spikes) that are nothing more than a sudden discharge of ions.
+The ion channels that govern the passing of these {\textit{electrical charges}} are best modeled as nonlinear memristive elements.
 The neuron’s membrane can be modeled using a capacitor.
 This fundamental alignment of the physical language of the neurons with electrical elements motivates the modeling and analysis of neuromorphic systems using electrical circuit theory.

-This fundamental alignment of the physical language of the neurons with electrical circuits motivates modeling them using electrical elements.
-This compatibility gives rise to the class of conductance-based models of neurons \cite{izhikevich2007dynamical}.
-This analogy between neural networks and electrical circuits motivates studying electrical circuits.

-It is possible to utilize network analysis within circuit theory to express the dynamics of the resulting electrical circuits.
+It is possible to utilize network analysis within circuit theory to describe the dynamics of electrical circuits.
 However, the representation of the dynamics is not unique.
 The representation of this paper relies on the energy dissipation properties of the elements and breaks the network down into two subcircuits.
-The first subcircuit contains all the resistive elements and the second subcircuit contains the rest (inductors, capacitors, and interconnections that are all LTI lossless elements and have no dissipation).
+The first subcircuit contains all the resistive elements and the second subcircuit contains the rest: inductors, capacitors, and interconnections, which are all LTI lossless elements and have no dissipation.
 This is concurrent with the {\textit{resistance extraction method}} in circuit theory \cite{desoer1969basic}.
-Figure 1 illustrates the splitting of the general network $\mathscr{N}$ into a skew lossless subnetwork $\mathscr{N}_L$ and a resistive subnetwork $\mathscr{N}_R$.
+Figure \ref{fig:decomposition} illustrates the splitting of the general network $\mathscr{N}$ into a lossless subnetwork $\mathscr{N}_L$ and a resistive subnetwork $\mathscr{N}_R$.